dqops/dqo/docs/data-sources/azure/azure.md

 The path is a directory containing files.
 You cannot use a full file path.
 The prefix cannot contain the name of a file.

-Selecting files or directories are available **after Saving the new connection**.
+A selection of files or directories is available **after Saving the new connection**.

-### Import metadata using the user interface
+# Import metadata using the user interface

 When you add a new connection, it will appear in the tree view on the left, and you will be redirected to the Import Metadata screen.
 Now we can import files.